food pics from Bologna

 And here are my dear friends Katia & Guido enjoying a shave ice from Aoki's:

 My new pans arrived last weekend.
 Once they arrived, I realized why I owned so few pans.
 Each one takes up storage room!
 One of the reasons baking is such a challenge for me is because of the very limited space I have in my kitchen.
-I live in a tiny studio.
 I have three tiny counters in my tiny kitchen.
-Each one 15 1/2 inches wide with items already on them.
 Because I have limited storage space, many of my baking pans are stored in my oven.
 This is where my new pans also ended up.
 When I bake, I have to take all the stored pans out of the oven.
 They end up balancing on top of my pans on the stove as well as overflowing onto a couple of my counters.
-I also use these two counters to hold the bowl for the dry ingredients and some of the other ingredients needed for the recipe.
-That leaves me with one counter (15 1/2 inches wide by 12 1/2 inches deep with my espresso machine already on this counter) to use to actually do the measuring, chopping, and the mixing with my little hand mixer, because of course I have no room for one of those nice Kitchen-Aid mixers.
-I even use my sink at times as another free space before it gets filled up with dishes.
-There of course is no room for my cookbook, so I put that in my living room/bedroom area and go back and forth to refer to it while baking.
+I use two counters to hold the bowl for the dry ingredients and some of the other ingredients needed for the recipe.
+That leaves me with one counter (with my espresso machine already on this counter) to actually do the measuring, chopping, and the mixing with my little hand mixer, because of course I have no room for one of those nice Kitchen-Aid mixers.
+I even use my sink at times as free space before it gets filled up with dishes.
+That means, no room for my cookbook, which I end up putting in my living room area and go back and forth to refer to while baking.
 If you are getting the picture, it is quite a challenge to actually try to bake anything in my kitchen.
 I thought about taking a photo of all the pans balanced on my stove, but I would have had to clean my kitchen first to do that (you know, how you clean before the maid comes to clean?).

 Manuelina is a restaurant in Recco famous for it's focaccia.
 I first heard about this restaurant and the focaccia they make from my Italian teacher, while taking a night class here in Hawaii.